The Quaterdeck, The Nare Hotel

 There are two equinoxes every year – in March and September – when the Sun shines directly on the equator and the length of night and day are nearly equal.

-Brilliant walk on the Roseland Peninsula to celebrate the Spring Equinox with Rob and Simon.
+Enjoyable walk at Pendower-Carne Beach to celebrate the Spring Equinox with Rob and Simon.

 What a gorgeous day, sunny with a slight breeze.
 After that lovely walk, we need to recharge.
 We had a scrumptious high tea at "The Quaterdeck in The Nare Hotel" while enjoying the spectacular view of Gerrans Bay.